haberdashPI/vscode-modal-keys/plans.md

-- revise tutorials and vim presets
+- ensure that all command variables are documented
-    - compile tutorials (pandoc?): should be a CI solution that doesn't create a lots of built html wihtin the main repo branch
+- create the setup to publish docs on gh-pages
 - RELEASE! once these features are in place, make a release
 - add macro recording
     - non-insert only